AmingAndrei/violence.website/content/species/flora/sangui_lilies.md

 Morphology

 Sangui Lilies are characterized by a solitary, upright stem, which is predominantly leafless.
-Both the stem and any present leaves exhibit a black coloration overlaid with a red exodermal layer, giving the plant a distinctly vascular appearance.
+Both the stem and any present leaves exhibit a black colouration overlaid with a red exodermal layer, giving the plant a distinctly vascular appearance.
 Each stem supports a single bloom, morphologically similar to a water lily, with alternating red and white petals arranged radially.

 Nutritional Mechanism

 Unlike typical photosynthetic flora, the Sangui Lily relies on the metabolization of blood as its primary nutrient source.
-It exhibits hematophagic behaviour, absorbing blood through specialized root structures or external contact with biological material.
+It exhibits haematophagic behaviour, absorbing blood through specialized root structures or external contact with biological material.

 Reproductive Characteristics